Searching for the core variables in principal components analysis: Some simulated examples

 There are three groups of variables that share the same information.
-The first group, which we denote by $A_1$ corresponds to the variables $X_1$ to $X_4$, the second one, $A_2$, to the variables $X_5$ to $X_8$ and the third group, $A_3$, to the variables $X_9$ and $X_{10}$.
+The first group, which we denote by $A_1$ corresponds to the variables $X_1$ to $X_4$, the second one, $A_2$, to the variables $X_5$ to $X_8$, and the third group, $A_3$, to the variables $X_9$ and $X_{10}$.
 By definition $V_3$ is also a function of $V_1$ and $V_2$, up to a noisy noninformative error.

-\citet{ZHT06} show that SPCA correctly identifies the sets of important variables, the first SPCA identify the group of the variables $A_2$ and the second SPCA the group of the variables $A_1$.
-Simple Thresholding incorrectly mixed two variables of $A_2$ with two of $A_3$.
+\citet{ZHT06} show that SPCA correctly identifies the sets of important variables, the first SPCA identifies the group of the variables $A_2$ and the second SPCA the group of the variables $A_1$.
+Simple Thresholding incorrectly mixes two variables of $A_2$ with two of $A_3$.

 We first consider the population version, using the true covariance matrix, where the first two principal components explain $99.6\%$ of the total variance.